 The film's depiction of the lunar landscape owes much to the craggy, mountainous terrain that was common in science fiction before the Apollo landings.
 Nonetheless the film is surprisingly accurate given that the production predated even the Surveyor probes, let alone manned exploration.

 Floyd and everyone else on the Moon walk around completely normally.
 The Apollo landings later revealed that a loping gait was required in the Moon's 1/6 gravity.

 The proto-hominids in the opening sequence are all about the same size, but current theories and fossil evidence suggest that the males should've been substantially larger than the females.

 The notion that the Monolith's influence guided one of the hominids to pick up a bone and start hitting stuff with it loses much of its impact, now that it's known that tool use also occurs in our great ape cousins, as well as ravens, monkeys, elephants, dolphins, and dozens of other genera that aren't our close relatives.
 The scene still works as a metaphor, but in the literal sense, those creatures should've come up with tools as basic as clubs long before they left the trees.

+Giovanni Cassini deduced back in 1705 that Iapetus was dark on one hemisphere and light on the other.
 In the novel, Iapetus is depicted as a dark moon with a light oval on one hemisphere (in the exact center of which is the Monolith).
 The Voyager and Cassini missions have now shown that it's actually a light moon with a dark oval on one hemisphere.